-CompBioMed’s 25th e-seminar will take place on 28 July 2022 at 2pm CEST and it will focus on Addressing the challenge of drug discovery with Machine Learning and Exascale computing
+CompBioMed’s 25th e-seminar took place on 28 July 2022 and focused on Addressing the challenge of drug discovery with Machine Learning and Exascale computing

 This webinar series is run in collaboration with the VPH Institute and the Avicenna Alliance